Orvis Cattle Company is now offering to the public what we have raised for ourselves for generations,

 ranch and hand selected for harvest when they are individually ready and when customer orders are placed.

-We offer our beef in ¼, ½, and whole carcass.
+We offer our beef in ¼ and ½ carcass lots.
 Each animal is USDA inspected and dry aged 12 to 18 days

 at a temperature of 32 degrees and about 70% humidity.
 Dry aging brings out the full flavor of our beef

 and reflects the traditional process of how beef used to be handled.
-Each order is cut and wrapped to
+Customers work with the butcher to give specific cutting instructions for their ½ beef order; ¼ beef orders have a standard cut and wrap.

 Contact us for further details of the "cut and wrap" options, we will gladly go through the process